-Assessment Issue or problem ID#s in tables 3 and/or 5 ^a Revise tables ed submissions: 14 October 2016, version 3 (CRF) - The va alues from the latest submission are used in this report Review format Centra alized Application of the requirements of the UNECCC Have any issues been identified in the following areas: Annex I inventory 1.
-Identification of key categories No reporting guidelines and 2.
-Selection and use of methodologies and assumptions Yes L.5 Wetlands Supplement (if 3.
-Development and selection of emission factors No applicable) 4.
-Collection and selection of activity data Yes L.6 5.
+Assessment Issue or problem ID#s in tables 3 and/or 5a Revis ed submissions: 14 October 2016, version 3 (CRF) The v alues from the latest submission are used in this report Review format Centralized Have any issues been identified in the following areas: requirements of the UNFCCC 1.
+Identification of key categories No Annex I inventory reporting 2.
+Selection and use of methodologies and assumptions Yes L.5 guidelines and 3.
+Development and selection of emission factors No Wetlands Supplement (if 4.
+Collection and selection of activity data Yes L.6 applicable) 5.
 Reporting of recalculations No 6.
 Reporting of a consistent time series No 7.
 Reporting of uncertainties, including methodologies No 8.
-QA/QC QA/QC procedu the context of the (see below) res were assessed in e national system 9.
+QA/QC res were assessed in e national system 9.
 Missing categories/completeness ^b Yes L.7 10.
-Application of corrections to the inventory No Significance For categories reported as ins threshold provided sufficient information of emissions meets the criteri UNFCCC Annex I inventory ttegories reported as insignificant, has the Party led sufficient information showing that the likely level issions meets the criteria in paragraph 37(b) of the CCC Annex I inventory reporting guidelines?
-The Party did not report "NE" for any insignificant categories Description of trends Description of Did the ERT conclude that the description in the NIR of the trends for the different gases and sectors is reasonable?
-Yes Supplementary Have any issues been identified in the following areas: the Kyoto 1.
+Application of corrections to the inventory No Significance threshold provio of em ategories reported as insignificant, has the Party ded sufficient information showing that the likely level issions meets the criteria in paragraph 37(b) of the CCC Annex I inventory reporting guidelines?
+The Party did not report "NE" for any insignificant categories Description of trends the ERT conclude that the description in the NIR of the for the different gases and sectors is reasonable?
+Yes Supplementary Have any issues been identified in the following areas: information under the Kyoto 1.
 National system: Protocol (a) The overall organization of the national system, including the effectiveness and reliability of the institutional, procedural and legal arrangements No (b) Performance of the national system functions No 2.
-National registry: (a) Overall functioning of the national registry No
+National registry: (a) Overall functioning of the national registry No (b) Performance of the functions of the national registry and the technical standards for data exchange No